-Instant Pot Southwestern Stew with Pork, Bacon, Peppers, and Sweet Potatoes
+Instant Pot Southwestern Pork Stew

 Have you joined the Instant Pot craze yet?
 At my house we’ve been having fun experimenting with at least one Instant Pot recipe nearly every time I cook something with Jake and Kara, and although I’m far from an expert, I’m getting comfortable enough with the Instant Pot to start experimenting.
-So this Instant Pot Southwestern Stew with Pork, Bacon, Peppers, and Sweet Potatoes is one of those recipes where we added a little of this and a little of that until we had one we thought was a winner!
+So this Instant Pot Southwestern Pork Stew with Bacon, Peppers, and Sweet Potatoes is one of those recipes where we added a little of this and a little of that until we had one we thought was a winner!

 And back to the Instant Pot; I knew that Instant Pots were really a thing when my brother Dave called to ask me an Instant Pot question, and he raved about how he had made a roast in the Instant Pot and how good it was.
 We’re getting a good collection of Instant Pot Recipes on Kalyn’s Kitchen, and you can also find some great Instant Pot recipes from other blogs at the Instant Pot Index Page on my Slow Cooker or Pressure Cooker site.

 - Remove some of the bacon fat if needed, then cook the pork pieces until they’re nicely browned.
 You might need to do this in two batches to be sure the pork browns well, or cook the pork in a big pan on the stove if you prefer.

-While pork browns, chop the onion and the Poblano chili pepper.
+- While pork browns, chop the onion and the Poblano chili pepper.
 Remove the browned pork and add the onions and chopped Poblano to the Instant Pot with a little more bacon fat or olive oil if needed and cook 2-3 minutes; then add the ground cumin and Mexican oregano and cook 1-2 minutes more.

-Lock the lid on the Instant Pot again and set to HIGH PRESSURE, 8 minutes.
+- Lock the lid on the Instant Pot again and set to HIGH PRESSURE, 8 minutes.
 When the time is up use NATURAL RELEASE for 5 minutes, then release the rest of the pressure quickly, being careful to stay away from the steam.

-- Serve hot, with grated cheese and sour cream to add at the table if desired.
+- Serve hot, with grated cheese and sour cream to add at the table if desired

 More Pork in the Instant Pot: